famsf/insights/src/la-prose.md

             style: vertical
         - template: "@atoms/h3/h3.html.twig"
           text: "Stephané Mallarmé"
+        hidden:
         - template: "@atoms/textarea/textarea.html.twig"
           text: "<p>Mallarmé (1842-1898) is widely credited with opening the field of modernist visual poetics with his poem Un coup de dés jamais n’abolira le hazard (A Throw of the Dice Will Never Abolish Chance).
 He was a major influence on many of the poets, and even visual artists, of the generation that followed, an influence that is still felt today.</p>"
-          dropcap: true
+          dropcap: false
         - template: "@molecules/inline-quote/inline-quote.html.twig"
           component_name: inline-quote
           name: R. Howard Bloch, One Toss of the Dice
           date: 2017
           text: One Toss of the Dice” was the birth certificate of modern poetry...
       right:
-        components:
+        visible:
         - template: "@molecules/Picture/PictureWithCaption.html.twig"
           caption:
-            id: c2p3-caption-2
-            text: Photograph of Guillaume Apollinaire with a shrapnel wound to the temple, spring 1916.
+            brief: Photograph of Guillaume Apollinaire with a shrapnel wound to the temple, spring 1916.
 Wikimedia
           picture:
             srcset:
             - min-width: 0px